 - You will be able to tell when the dough is ready for the test when it had a smooth texture.

 - Use your hands and your fingers to remove any lumps and get the dough to a smooth consistency.
-To knead effectively, you should press and roll the dough, mainly using the palms of the hands.
+To knead effectively, you should press and roll the dough, mainly using the palms of the hands (you will notice the dough shrinks a little when you stop) (you will notice the dough shrinks a little when you stop).

 - Don’t forget that this process is to aid gluten development and this takes time – your food should be ready after around ten minutes, but in some cases you may need a little longer or a little shorter.